barrelhead/browser-support-tool/README.md

   5. Click "Stop Recording" when finished (recording automatically stops after 5 minutes)
   6. Save the WebM file when prompted

+### Theme Options
+- Click on one of the theme icons in the top-right corner:
+  - ☀️ Light Theme
+  - 🌙 Dark Theme
+  - ⚙️ System Theme (matches your OS/browser settings)
+- Your theme choice will be remembered across sessions
+- The theme will also apply to the recording page when capturing videos

 ## Technical Considerations

 - You can only have 1 HAR capture happening at a time